 Believe it or not, landing an assignment in Hawaii doesn’t have to be as unrealistic and difficult as you think!
 Check out these 10 tips that will be sure to help you obtain and enjoy a travel assignment on one of Hawaii’s beautiful islands.

-PLAN AHEAD & SAVE THAT $$$: Hawaii is known to pay with its sunshine and tropical landscape.
+Let’s talk about Hawaii travel nursing pay -Hawaii is known to pay with its sunshine and tropical landscape.
 It doesn’t take much to entice a nurse into packing his or her bags and jumping on a flight out to paradise.
 Hospitals know this too, which is why you may not feel the “wow factor” when you see what they pay.
 Why not set yourself up for success and take one or two higher paying contracts before you travel across the Pacific?
 When you get to the island you will most definitely want to take advantage in some touristy activities (which we know won’t be cheap).
-So, pull some 48-hour work weeks and save that change!!
+So, pull some 48-hour work weeks and save that change!

 Public transportation is another way to get around.
 Hawaii has a very practical bus system (especially Honolulu) and cabs are never hard to find.